gottacatchenall/dissertation_prospectus/tex/prospectus.md

-Process models use conceptal objects $A$ that (at least with perfect information) could be measured---dispersal, traits, environmental conditions, etc. Summary statistics are usually pure abstractions that may/may not correspond to anything in the real world.
+Process models use conceptual objects $A$ that (at least with perfect information) could be measured---dispersal, traits, environmental conditions, etc. Summary statistics are usually pure abstractions that may/may not correspond to anything in the real world.